RikkoMatsumatoOfficial/HTMLViewer/README.md

 # HTMLViewer
-This is My First Project for HTML(due mshta.exe is now deprecated because this program checked **GUID**)!!!
+This is My First Project for HTML(mshta.exe is now deprecated because this program checked **GUID**)!!!
 So Enjoy to use this!!!

 > [!WARNING]
 > In Python Version of this Program, HTML is restricted because author didn't update tkinterhtml!!!